ctrl-exec - High Availability

 - Ensure the standby has a current copy of the state directories.
 If using rsync replication, trigger a final sync if the primary is still accessible, or accept the lag from the last scheduled sync.

-On the standby, start the ctrl-exec services:
+On the standby, start the dispatcher services:

 bash systemctl start ctrl-exec-apiMove the virtual IP or update DNS to point at the standby.

 Agents reconnect transparently on their next request.
-There is no re-pairing required.
-The standby presents the same ctrl-exec cert (same serial) as the primary — agents see no difference.
+There is no

 If the standby was behind in registry state (new agents paired on the